In acts that remind of the Cultural Revolution era style policing, the Chinese Communist authorities have intensified

 “Halal” is a term that is usually applied to food and drinks and defines what is permissible or traditional as per Islamic laws.
 The opposite of this is “haram,” which refers to what is forbidden.
 Pork, for example, is haram as per Islamic law.
 All other meats are permissible, but even then, they must adhere to a particular method of slaughter for it to be “halal.”

 The Chinese Communist Party (CCP), however, has taken to attack various Islamic ideas in its bid to remain “secular.”
-In China, the term qingzheng fanhua is loosely translated as the “spread of halal” and often called “generalization of halal,” which refers to the usage of the concept of halal in non-food categories.
+In China, the term qingzheng fanhua is loosely translated as the “spread of halal” and often called “generalization of halal,” which refers to the use of the concept of halal in non-food categories.

 The CCP sees this as an attempt by the Islamic forces from overseas to infiltrate, spread extremist ideas, and organize terrorist activities.
 Thus, the CCP has gone all out, carrying out a large-scale reform movement in the regions of Xinjiang and Ningxia, as well as the province of Gansu.
 These areas have sizeable Muslim populations.